Detlef Neukirch

-Detlef Neukirch (born 9 August 1940) is a German chess FIDE Master.
-He is a European Team Chess Championship bronze medalist (1970).
+Detlef Neukirch (9 August 1940 – 30 September 2025) was a German chess FIDE Master.
+He was a European Team Chess Championship bronze medalist (1970).

 Biography

 From 1957 until 1974 Detlef Neukirch was a regular participant in the East German Chess Championship.
-As part of the SG Leipzig team, he was a multiple winner of the Ēast Germany team chess championship (1970—1973, 1981–1983).
+As part of the SG Leipzig team, he was a multiple winner of the Ēast Germany team chess championship (1970–1973, 1981–1983).
 In international chess tournaments, Detlef Neukirch showed the best result in 1976 in Brno, where he took 2nd place.

 Detlef Neukirch played for East Germany in the European Team Chess Championships: